jmlastimoso/marphycolab-website/content/authors/jmll/_index.md

 - Researchers
 ---

-JM is the in-house research assistant under the Marine Phycology Laboratory.s
+JM is the in-house research assistant under the Marine Phycology Laboratory.